The Archaeology Channel

 We envision this as an unparalleled worldwide networking opportunity for cultural heritage filmmakers and others interested in the making and uses of cultural heritage media, including archaeologists, indigenous groups, musicians, artists, tourism operators, journalists, educators, historic preservation organizations, and others.

 TAC Conference activities will include symposia,and presentations and forums.
-TAC Conference is held as a part of the fourteenth annual edition of The Archaeology Channel International Film and Video Festival, a juried competition in the cultural heritage film genre.
+TAC Conference is held as a part of the fourteenth annual edition of The Archaeology Channel International Film Festival, a juried competition in the cultural heritage film genre.
 The TAC Conference venue is the Eugene Hilton and Conference Center, located in downtown Eugene, Oregon, USA.

 Applicable topics may include the uses of audiovisual media for at least these fields and possibly more: